 Experience local arts and culture throughout the trip

 In this diverse land, hear festive Indian Jewish music and enjoy traditional Indian Jewish food; see traditional Kathakali dance theater, visit Hindu and Jain temples and Moslem mosques.
 Shop for Indian crafts, jewels, fabrics, and more.
-Try Kerala-created Ayurvedic massage and yoga in the country where it began.
+Try yoga in the country where it began.
+If time, book yourself an Ayurvedic massage where it began, in Kerala.